 Overall, I must say the application was smooth sailing although this is so only if you can prove your business is legitimately operational for quite a while in the US, have existing customers, and will hire or have hired US citizens.
 The more you can prove so the higher chances you have for approval.

 The ultimate intent of the E2 Visa is to create jobs for Americans.
 In order to get or renew your E2 visa, you ultimately have to prove that you will hire or have hired Americans.
 The first time you get your E2 visa, you need not have hired any Americans but during visa renewal, the emphasis is expected to shift to how many Americans you have hired and will hire.

 If you have specific questions about the supporting documents which I did not cover in depth in this post or want to share your experience, please leave me a comment below.

-Ever since 2017 when I first shared this post, many have asked me to share with them any templates or step by step approach.
-Four years later, I have spent some time during the great lockdown to put together an E2 Visa Step-by-Step Package – this contains sample templates, detailed insight into setting up a US company, minimizing the investment amount, and maximizing your chances, as well as 1 hour of free consultation.
-If you are interested in purchasing the package, please fill in the form below and more information will be sent to you.
+Ever since 2017 when I first shared about my E2 experience, many have asked me to share with them any templates or a step by step approach.
+Four years later, I have spent some time during the great lockdown to put together an E2 Visa Application Guide – this contains detailed insight into setting up a US company, minimizing the investment amount, maximizing your chances, the timeline and progressive steps for the application, as well as sample templates and 1 hour of free consultation.
+If you are interested in purchasing the guide, please fill in the form below and more information will be sent to you.
 Half of the earnings will go to charity.